datacenter/ACI/configuration-python/README.md

 Using -d flag.
 Example if you want to delete a filter, you can call createFilter.py with a -d flag.
 The delete method is supported in all three input methods.
 For example:

-python createFilter -d yaml
+<br>python createFilter -d yaml

-python createFilter -d wizard
+<br>python createFilter -d wizard

-python createFilter -d cli 198.18.133.200 admin C1sco12345 tenantA filterA
+<br>python createFilter -d cli 198.18.133.200 admin C1sco12345 tenantA filterA

 #Reference: